kinda/kinda-pdf-document/README.md

 })
 ```

 Finally, you can generate a PDF file.
-Just yield doc.generatePDFFile('path/to/file.pdf') to do the magic.
+Just yield `doc.generatePDFFile()` to do the magic.

 ```js
 yield doc.generatePDFFile('test.pdf');